Healthy Homes Assessment Porirua

 Porirua Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Porirua and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Porirua and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records that prove compliance with any Healthy Homes Standard that apply or will apply to an apartment rental.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes